droid-php/droid-doc/doc/configuration-reference/project.md

 ## `groups`

 The `groups` directive is used to declare one or more Groups of Hosts.
-It is a mapping of Group name to [Group configuration][conf-group].
+It is a mapping of Group name to [Group Configuration][conf-group].
 For example, we may declare a group of web servers named `webservers`:-

     groups: